2up3r/ps-info/README.md

 # ps-info

-A library for accessing process and system statistics (e.g. cpu and memory usage) on Linux and Darwin based systems.
+A library for accessing process and system statistics (e.g. cpu and memory usage) on Linux- and Darwin-based systems.

 ## Notes on usage